Council elections

 - If you are on the City of Belmont electoral roll, you will receive an election package in the mail about four weeks before election day;

-- You can then vote and return your package by mail or place it in the sealed ballot box at the City of Belmont Civic Centre, 215 Wright Street Cloverdale, up until 6:00pm on election day.
+- You can vote and return your package by mail or place it in the sealed ballot box at the City of Belmont Civic Centre, 215 Wright Street Cloverdale, up until 6:00pm on election day.

 How to vote